u235axe/FeOFu/mate-brainstorm.md

 - Tooling
 	- IDE infers as much from the source code as possible
 		- Language version
+		- Language dialect/extension
 		- Dependencies
 			- If I include a Boost header for eg., it should add a renference to it.

+#### Open questions
+- Package manager be a part, or just simply fit like a glove?
+	- Mix and matching the two that were not created to be aware of each other is tough.
+Requires a very good extension API to pull off two-way interoperability

 ### GUI